bayprogrammer/study/2021/book/01_clojure_brave_n_true/README.md

 * Programming to abstractions
   * Sequence and collection abstractions
+    * Sequence abstraction
+      - About operating on members individually
+    * Collection abstraction
+      - About data structures as whole
+    * vectors, maps, lists, and sets all take part in both abstractions.
   * Sequences
   * Lazy Sequences
 * Sequences: vectors, maps, and sets